Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 What happens when survival becomes a matter of access?

-We’re not just fighting for the Earth.
-We’re fighting for fairness on it.
+We’re not just fighting for the Earth anymore, we’re fighting for fairness on it.

 What About Mars?

 The cost of living on Mars will always exceed the cost of saving Earth.
-The difference?
-Saving Earth requires cooperation.
-Mars just requires money.
+The difference though is that saving Earth requires cooperation and Mars just requires money.
 Not only that, but more science is needed to save us on Mars, where we have about four years to survive with our current technology.

 Here’s where to start: